coralproject/coralproject-site-2016/_users/journalist.md

 ## Have smarter interactions

 Our [Trust](/products/trust.html) tool empowers you to quickly and easily filter comments on your articles to find the most useful contributions, without exposing you to the worst abuse.
+Our [Talk](/products/talk.html) tool will help you participate in the conversation more safely and in a manageable fashion.

 ## Find potential sources